Jonathan Fisher (preacher): Biography

-Industrious almost beyond belief, and possessed of an unflagging physical vitality, he relieved his omnipresent poverty and increased the few hundred dollars of his meager salary by farming his own acres, concocting medical remedies, braiding numberless straw hats, sawing out buttons from the bones of farm animals, and even of dead household pets, painting names on vessels or painting sleighs (at $2.50) each, making pumps, chairs, chests, hair-combs, tables, bureaus, bedsteads, cradles, even drumsticks for the local militia (at 25 cents a pair), and by repairing much of the shaky furniture in Blue Hill.
-And, with all these labors, he found time to write many poems, and several books.
+Fisher was active in many fields of work to accumulate wealth.
+This included farming his own acres, concocting medical remedies, braiding straw hats, sawing out buttons from the bones of farm animals and dead household pets, repairing furniture, painting names on vessels or painting sleighs at $2.50 each, and crafting pumps, chairs, chests, hair-combs, tables, bureaus, bedsteads, cradles, and drumsticks for the local militia at 25 cents a pair.
+He was the author of several books and poems.